smooshy/aorb-website/instructors/john-murdoch.md

 He has been studying Kuntaw Kali Kruzada since 2012 under Maestro Rich Acosta who instructs at Aikido of Red Bank and currently trains several times a week in this martial art system.

 John has also been training in Brazilian Jujitsu since November 2017.
-As of 2019, he holds the rank of blue belt in this art .
+As of 2019, he holds the rank of blue belt in this art.

 Moreover, John is a devoted practitioner of internal arts under his teacher Jaime Morrell and has attended several seminars held by Dan Harden since 2016.